bsaliou/ChemPrice/docs/source/user_manual/getting_started.rst

 Getting started
 ---------------
-To demonstrate how to use the functions, you need to create a list of molecule SMILES:
+First, let's create a list of molecules in SMILES notation to be searched:

 .. code:: python3

     smiles_list = ["CC(=O)NC1=CC=C(C=C1)O", "CC(C)CC1=CC=C(C=C1)C(C)C(=O)O", "O=C(C)Oc1ccccc1C(=O)O"]

-Next, create a first instance with the PriceCollector class.
-It's from this class that we'll be able to connect to the various integrators and then launch a search on the list of smiles entered.
+Next, create an instance from the PriceCollector class.
+Using this instance, we'll be able to connect to the various integrators and then launch a search on the list of SMILES entered.

 .. code:: python3